zoom/zoomapps-texteditor-vuejs/README.md

 This application makes use of your Zoom App Client ID and Client Secret as well as a custom secret for signing session cookies.
 During development, the application will read from the .env file. ;

 In order to align with security best practices, this application does not read from the .env file in production mode.

-This means you'll want to set environment variables on the hosting platform that you're using instead of within the .env file.
+This means you'll want to set environment variables on the hosting platform that you' re using instead of within the .env file.
 This might include using a secret manager or a CI/CD pipeline.

+> :warning: **Never commit your .env file to version control:** The file likely contains Zoom App Credentials and Session Secrets

 ### Code Style